ldebs/ArtNet2DMX/README.md

 Before getting started, make sure you have the following:

 - An ESP8266-based development board (e.g., NodeMCU, Wemos D1 Mini).
+- A MAX485 Module and AMS1117 and some LEDs and resitors (see my [OSHW Lab](https://oshwlab.com/ldebat/artnet2dmx) project for wiring)
 - Access to a WiFi network.
 - Art-Net-compatible software or controller for sending lighting control data.
 - Basic knowledge of the DMX lighting control protocol.